Zh4o/magic-ai-assistant/README.md

 streamlit run app.py
 ```

-Open your web browser to the local URL provided by Streamlit, and you can start chatting with Leo
+Open your web browser to the local URL provided by Streamlit, and you can start chatting.